Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Analysis Based on Graph Curvature

-To motivate our findings, we remark that the curvature $\kappa(u,v)$ can be thought of as a measure of how well-connected the neighborhoods $\Tilde{\mathcal{N}}(u)$ and $\Tilde{\mathcal{N}}(v)$.
-Figure \ref{fig:curvature_illustration} illustrates how different edge curvatures give rise to different local graph structures.
+To motivate our findings, we remark that the curvature $\kappa(u,v)$ characterizes how well-connected the neighborhoods $\Tilde{\mathcal{N}}(u)$ and $\Tilde{\mathcal{N}}(v)$ are.
+Figure \ref{fig:curvature_illustration} illustrates how different local graph structures give rise to different graph curvature.
 Red and blue are used to color the neighborhoods $\Tilde{\mathcal{N}}_u \backslash \{v\}$ and $\Tilde{\mathcal{N}}_v \backslash \{u\}$.
-Violet vertices are shared vertices, while violet edges are those that connect one neighborhood to the other.
-If $\kappa(u,v)$ is very positive then there is an abundance of shared vertices and connecting edges.
+The color violet is used to signal shared vertices or edges connecting from one neighborhood to the other.
+If the neighborhoods mostly coincide then the transport cost is very low, leading to a positive curvature value.
 In this case, messages can be transmitted freely and easily between both neighborhoods.
-In contrast, if $\kappa(u,v)$ is very negative then edges between their neighborhoods are rare.
+In contrast, if the neighborhoods only have minimal connections then the transport cost is high, leading to a negative curvature value.
 Each such connection will then act as a bottleneck, limiting the effectiveness of the message-passing mechanism.